Sampling power tips

-Not so long ago, the hardware sampler market was on life support, with software alternatives seemingly set to render physical units obsolete.
+Not so long ago, the idea of compiling a list of the best samplers would have been laughable, with the hardware sampler market on life support.
+Software alternatives were seemingly set to render physical units obsolete.

 Just as with synths, though, producers and performers have realised that there are benefits to owning a hardware sampler, not least because many of the current products enable you to create music without the need for a computer.

-So, prepare to rediscover how joyous the sampling process can be, as we round-up some of the best hardware products that we've reviewed, ranging from pocket-size modules to full-on production platforms.
+So, prepare to rediscover how joyous the sampling process can be, as we round-up some of the best samplers we've reviewed, ranging from pocket-size modules to full-on production platforms.

 The best samplers you can buy right now